Modifying ISO Tanks

 Electric Heating System

 We are usually modifying ISO tanks for our customers.
-The most common modification we make is to add an external heating system to a ISO Tanktainer.
+The most common way of modifying ISO tanks for us involves adding an external heating system.
 As standard most ISO Tank Containers come with heating coils welded to the tank.
 These are used to circulate an external supply of steam to heat the contents of the tank.
 If steam is unavailable, just so long as 3 phase electricity is available, we can fit an external heater that pumps heated glycol around the steam coils.
 Below is a 25,000 Litre ISO Tank with a 12KW Glycol heater fitted.

 Our ISO Tank Containers are often used in a static location and connected up to equipment to stop/start pumps or other ancillary equipment.
 We can modify the tank and fit the relevant sensors to allow automatic control of external equipment.
 The tank above has a simple overfill alarm fitted.

 Handrails and Walkways

 Increasingly, health and safety concerns mean our customers need a collapsible handrail fitted .
 The above tank has a collapsible handrail in the raised position.

 Bottom Loading and Discharge

 Modifying ISO tanks may mean we fit piping and valves so the tank operator does not have to leave the ground for loading or discharging.
 As a result, you can use compressed air the ISO Tank can be pressurised to pump the contents out through modified pipework.